 Editors therefore must not share information about manuscripts, including whether they have been received and are under review, their content and status in the review process, criticism by reviewers, and their ultimate fate, to anyone other than the authors and reviewers.
+Editors should be aware that using Al technology in the processing of manuscripts may violate confidentiality.
 Requests from third parties to use manuscripts and reviews for legal proceedings should be politely refused, and editors should do their best not to provide such confidential material should it be subpoenaed.

 Editors must also make clear that reviewers should keep manuscripts, associated material, and the information they contain strictly confidential.
+Instructions to reviewers should include guidance about Al use.
 Reviewers and editorial staff members must not publicly discuss the authors' work, and reviewers must not appropriate authors' ideas before the manuscript is published.
 Reviewers must not retain the manuscript for their personal use and should destroy paper copies of manuscripts and delete electronic copies after submitting their reviews.